AlexGomezR/weatherForecast-back/README.md

 # weatherForecast-back

-Back-end of the proyect calling an external API
+Back-end of the proyect calling an external API.
+See 'deployment-weather-app' repository to get the full app.